 Where will we find all of these additional teachers?

-No. Students that attend RWA, MLHS, or CBTech and are eligible for participation in sports at Moses Lake High School.
+No. Students that attend VA, MLHS, or CBTech and are eligible for participation in sports at Moses Lake High School.

 What about their own clubs and activities?